gzachos/thesis-template-uoi/README.md

 ## Compilation
-Open the `SampleThesis.tex` file with your TeX editor and compile it with XeLaTeX.
+Open the [`Template/SampleThesis.tex`](Template/SampleThesis.tex) file with your TeX editor and compile it with XeLaTeX.
 In case the bibliography page is not created compile with `XeLaTeX`, then `BibTeX` and finally `XeLaTeX` (may require two `XeLaTeX` compilations at the end).